Joseph-Sailor-Usher/Room_Sync/Consideration of Implementation Frameworks.md

 # WebRTC Signaling (ICE with STUN; no TURN)
-What it is: Proper ICE candidate gathering/priority checks + DTLS/SCTP data channels, but you refuse to use relays.<br>
+Proper ICE candidate gathering/priority checks + DTLS/SCTP data channels, but you refuse to use relays.<br>
 Pros: Correct connection logic; faster with Trickle ICE; great APIs and libs (libwebrtc).<br>
 Cons: You’ll still lose a non-trivial % of players behind hard NATs if you refuse TURN.<br>